 “Way you and Joplin was talking about this place, knew someday I have to see it for myself.”

 Strap had met Saunders and Scott Joplin during the world’s fair, the Columbian Exposition in Chicago, in the summer of ’93.
-He and Otis had gotten themselves into a jam with a couple of cops on Colored American Day, the only time the colored musicians who had come to the fair from all over were actually allowed to play there.
-They were given one day and wouldn’t have had even that but for the insistence of the powerful Negro statesman Frederick Douglass, who then proceeded to cause controversy with a fiery speech about how badly things were going for Negroes in America—no jobs, no respect, no pay-back for all they’d contributed to the country.
-Afterwards, when everyone was leaving the big hall, it seemed like the cops were just looking to nab a colored man, with or without reason.
-Strap and Otis were the ones they chose.
+He and Otis got into a jam with a couple of cops on Colored American Day, the only time the colored musicians who’d come to the fair from all over were actually allowed to perform there.
+Negroes were given one day and wouldn’t have had even that but for the insistence of the powerful statesman Frederick Douglass, who took the occasion to make a fiery speech about how badly things were going for his people—no jobs, no respect, no pay-back for all they’d contributed to the country.
+Afterwards, when everybody was leaving the big hall, it seemed like the cops were just looking to nab a colored man, with or without reason.
+Strap and Otis were the unlucky ones.

 Strap noticed how Otis was eyeing him up and down, probably wondering what he’d been up to that he could afford fancy threads like he had on.
 But it turned out Otis already knew.

 Otis rubbed his chin.
 “He ‘fessed up yet to where he learned how to rag, or still claiming to invent it all by himself?”

 Otis’s question put Strap on the defensive.
 “Don’t matter to me if he invented ragging or not.
 What’s important is people like it.”

 “Don’t get me wrong, Strap.”
 Otis laid a hand on Strap’s shoulder.
 “I don’t have nothing against Harney.
 I hear he’s a good man, almost like one of us.
 Fact is, don’t know any other white man touring with a colored band.
 Unless maybe it’s that he’s got some black in him after all.
 There’s rumors about that, you know.
 What do you say?
 You seen him up close.”